Setup

 Just run npx typia setup

-- Standard TypeScript Compiler: Microsoft/TypeScript (opens in a new tab)
+- Microsoft/TypeScript (

-- Non-standard TypeScript Compilers
+- Non-standard Compilers

 Transformation